Early indicators put euro at six-month high on reports of polls pointing to Macron win

 Voting was not due to close until 1800 GMT but Belgian media published what they said were surveys taken on Sunday by four unnamed pollsters among people who had voted or intended to vote.
 The Belgian public broadcaster RTBF said the surveys put Macron's share of the vote at between 62 and 67 percent.

-EBS data showed the euro jumping to $1.1030, the highest level since Nov.
+EBS data showed the euro jumping to $1.1030 EUR=EBS, the highest level since Nov.
 9, and up from a close of $1.09995 on Friday.
 Liquidity was, however, very thin ahead of the market open in Asia.

 Reporting by Jemima Kelly; Editing by Angus MacSwan